Welcome to today's edition of the Rush 24-7 podcast.

 Superhero comic book is real life.

-And the stuff that happens in superheroville and comic bookville, real.
+And the stuff that happens in superheroville and comic bookville, real trauma and suffering and so forth.

-Let me just run a little bit.
+Let me just run a look.

 Did you watch it Sunday night?